 Introduction to San Marino, California

 San Marino, California, in Los Angeles county, is 2 miles NE of Alhambra, California (center to center) and 9 miles NE of Los Angeles, California.
-The city is conveniently located inside the Los Angeles - Long Beach metropolitan area.
-There are an estimated 12,945 people living in San Marino.
+The city is conveniently located inside the Los Angeles-Long Beach metropolitan area.

 San Marino History